santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Cheat sheet.md

 > | E     | 1111         | - | - | 240.0.0.0 to 255.255.255.254 (Reserved) |
 >
 > - Inefficient due to fixed network/host division and exhaustion of Class B addresses
+> - Example: In the classful system, the IP address 192.168.1.1 is a Class C address, where the first 24 bits (192.168.1) represent the network portion, and the last 8 bits (1) represent the host portion.
 >
 > **CIDR (Classless Inter-Domain Routing)**:
 > - Replaced classful addressing to allow flexible definition of network and host parts
 > - CIDR notation: a.b.c.d/x, where x is the number of network bits (subnet mask)
 > - Enables more efficient allocation of IP addresses and summarization of routes
+> - Example: In CIDR notation, the IP address 192.168.1.1 with a subnet mask of 255.255.255.0 is represented as 192.168.1.1/24, indicating that the first 24 bits are the network portion, and the remaining 8 bits are for host addresses.
 >
 > **Subnetting**:
 > - Process of dividing a larger network into smaller subnetworks